As a dad who's navigated Walt Disney World with a four-year-old in tow, I've picked up a few key tips that make the experience much easier.

 There has long been debate about which Walt Disney World parks deserve a full day of your attention.
-As lines get longer and costs continue to escalate for a vacation to the Central Florida area, the consideration of time management while visiting the parks is becoming more important.
+As lines get longer and costs continue increasing for a vacation to the Central Florida area, the consideration of time management while visiting the parks is becoming more important.

-The youngest of the parks, Disney’s Animal Kingdom, has repeatedly been the recipient of the undue labeling as a “half-day park” on Disney forums for years, and this madness needs to stop.
+The youngest of the parks, Disney’s Animal Kingdom, has repeatedly been the recipient of the undue labelling as a “half-day park” on Disney forums for years, and this madness needs to stop.

 Without question, Animal Kingdom has developed into a vibrant and dynamic park since its opening in 1998.
 With a range of attractions, rides, and culinary experiences, Animal Kingdom now holds up against any of the other Disney World parks as an enjoyable addition to a Disney trip.
 The question at hand, however, is whether that range of attractions is worth dedicating an entire day to explore and experience.
 The short answer is: Absolutely!

 Disney’s Animal Kingdom is made up of six distinct lands spread out over a staggering 500 acres.
 That is massive.
 For comparison, that is nearly five times the size of the Magic Kingdom.
 The sheer size of the park alone makes it an all-day destination.

 The cynical traveler may say, “Wait a minute, Kilimanjaro Safari takes up more than a fifth of that land in the park.
 It’s really not that big.”
 It’s a fair point, but to that I say, so what?
 Take out the Safari—which is a spectacular attraction, by the way, and worth the visit to the park alone—and you’re still larger than Epcot and four times the size of the Magic Kingdom.

 Its size can feel intimidating, especially if mobility and stamina are issues, but this simply adds to the need to devote the time needed to explore and enjoy a very diverse park.

 2. Pandora – The World of Avatar